marcinkuzminski/rhodecode/docs/setup.rst

 Try copying your own mercurial repository into the "root" directory you are using, then from within the RhodeCode web application choose Admin > repositories.
 Then choose Add New Repository.
 Add the repository you copied into the root.
-Test that you can browse your repository from within RhodCode and then try cloning your repository from RhodeCode with::
+Test that you can browse your repository from within RhodeCode and then try cloning your repository from RhodeCode with::

   hg clone http://127.0.0.1:5000/<repository name>